Words That Start With RH

 rhine

-Noun : A river in western Europe, that flows through Switzerland, Austria, Liechtenstein, Germany, France and the Netherlands, before emptying into the North Sea.
+Noun : A major river in western Europe, which flows through Switzerland, Austria, Liechtenstein, Germany, France and the Netherlands, before emptying into the North Sea.

 Noun : (UK, dialect) A watercourse; a ditch for water.